Reliable Actors with Retry Orchestration: Introduction

 \section{Introduction}

-Clouds are complex distributed systems with many components each with their own points of failure \cite{10.1145/1807128.1807161,10.1016/j.jnca.2016.08.010}.
-Maintenance tasks or load balancers occasionally evict healthy jobs on short notice.
-Cloud developers have to build applications that are resilient to failures and interruptions.
+Clouds are complex distributed systems with many components each with their own points of failure~\cite{10.1145/1807128.1807161,10.1016/j.jnca.2016.08.010}.
+Cloud developers have to build applications that are resilient to failures and interruptions or face the risk of downtime and data loss.
+Many cloud applications leverage existing cloud services.
+While some services like persistent data stores can help achieving fault tolerance, others offer no or weak fault tolerance guarantees.
+Naively composing such services can be disastrous.

-Gone are the days where one programming language or application framework was consistently used throughout an organization, where all state was hosted in one centralized database.
-Computation and state in cloud applications are distributed across many heterogeneous subsystems.

-Programming models and runtimes such as Hadoop~\cite{hadoop} and Spark~\cite{zaharia2010spark} have essentially solved the fault-tolerance problem for important workloads, including many data analytics scenarios, but are not a good fit for workloads dominated by imperative tasks and mutable state.
-In our experience, fault-tolerant implementations of the latter combine two techniques: (1) they leverage several reliable cloud services such as message queues and data stores to persist state, and (2) they decompose tasks into sequences of small steps that are retried upon failure.
-Developers would prefer to employ a single backend service to persist state, and only consider transactional tasks that cannot visibly fail half-way through.
-This is no longer possible in a heterogeneous, open cloud.
-Therefore consistently managing distributed state and orchestrating retries are essential activities.

-In this paper, we propose KAR, a polyglot programming model and runtime architecture, that embodies these techniques.
-KAR embraces the cloud: it does not assume that computing resources are reliable, but it takes advantage of reliable queues and stores.
-KAR builds upon the actor programming model.
-Actor instances for example can encapsulate an order, a payment, or a piece of inventory.
-Business processes typically involve multiple actors---creating an order, reserving an item, and processing a payment.
-The ultimate goal of fault-tolerance is not just to persist actor instances but to also preserve on-going processes.
-KAR facilitates saving and restoring the state of actors at the developer's discretion and persists all exchanges between actors: requests, responses, events, etc.

-KAR automatically retries failed (i.e., interrupted) actor method invocations.
-Retries are necessary but dangerous.
-Many systems from Spark to Durable Functions proactively retry a task when its success is in doubt~\cite{Dean:2004,hadoop,Zaharia2012:USENIX,Burckhardt:OOPSLA21}, for instance if it has not completed by a deadline.
-As a result, multiple executions of a task may happen concurrently.
-Worse, two tasks in a sequence may end up running concurrently as a spurious retry of the first one overlaps with the second.
-The tasks therefore have to be carefully engineered to be resilient not only to sequential retries, but also concurrent retries, and possible reordering.
-By contrast, KAR is designed to better orchestrate retries---retries are more constrained---so as to unburden developers from complex non-local reasoning.